MistySampleSkills/Misty-Concierge-Template/README.md

 Before we can use the `conciergeBaseTemplate` with our own Dialogflow agent, we must update the `conciergeBaseTemplate.js` skill code to use our unique *Project ID* and the *trigger URL* for our cloud function.

 Open the `conciergeBaseTemplate.js` file from your local copy of this repository in a text editor.
-You should see the `setCredentials`() function declared near the top of the skill file, as follows:
+You should see the `setCredentials()` function declared near the top of the skill file:

 ```js
 function setCredentials()